leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/setup-svelte.md

 npm install @leaningtech/cheerpx
 ```

 For this to work top level awaits must be enabled by setting the build target to es2020.
-Top level awaits are by the CheerpX NPM.
+Top level awaits are used by the CheerpX NPM package.

 We'll also need to enable [Cross origin isolation].
 It's required since CheerpX uses [SharedArrayBuffer].